-No, applicants applying under the Alumni stream may only apply once they have completed their PhD.
+No, applicants may only apply once they have completed their PhD.
 Applicants must be able to provide a copy of their completion letter or other course completion documentation.

-Yes, but you will not be able to apply through the postgraduate alumni stream.
+Yes, you will need to apply through the ‘Working in Queensland’ stream.